veg/datamonkey-docs/methods/contrast_fel.md

 ## Example Workflow

 1. **Upload Data**:

-   - Access the Contrast-FEL webpage and select the relevant alignment file and phylogenetic tree file.
+   - Access the Contrast-FEL webpage and select the relevant alignment with phylogenetic tree file.
    - Define the branch sets you want to compare.

 2. **Configure Analysis**:

-   - Choose optional settings such as genetic code, synonymous rate variation, and significance thresholds.
+   - Choose optional settings such as genetic code.

 3. **Run Analysis**: